vanusquarm/image-prediction-pytorch/README.md

 ## Project Set Up and Installation
-Enter AWS through the gateway in the course and open SageMaker Studio.
-Download the starter files.
+I cloned the project repository and downloaded the starter files.
-Download/Make the dataset available.

 ## Dataset
-The provided dataset is the dogbreed classification dataset which can be found in the classroom.
+The dataset I used was the dogbreed classification dataset which can be found in the classroom.
-The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.
+I verfied the folder structure and some of the images.

 ### Access
 I uploaded the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.